smtdhanyamenon/Sanctions/README.md

 # Sanctions Analysis Repository

-This repository contains tools for analyzing sanction typology and sender-target dynamics using the GIGA Sanctions Dataset.
+This repository contains tools for analyzing sanction typology and sender-target dynamics using the Sanctions Dataset.

 ## Repository Structure
 - `data/`: Contains the dataset (`sanctions_dataset.csv`).